old values, new fashion: day three at milan men's shows | read | i-D

 Text Anders Christian Madsen

-Topics:fashion, fashion week, milan, milan men's shows, autumn/winter 17, think pieces, fendi, msgm, silvia venturini fendi
+Topics:fashion, fashion week, milan, think pieces, fendi, msgm, silvia venturini fendi, fall/winter 17